openwdl/wdl/SPEC.md

 #### Input Type Constraints

 Recall that a type may have a quantifier:

-* `?` means that the input is optional and a caller does not need to specify a value for the input.applies only to `Array` types and it represents a constraint that the `Array` value must contain one-or-more elements.
+* `?` means that the input is optional and a caller does not need to specify a value for the input.* `+` applies only to `Array` types and it represents a constraint that the `Array` value must contain one-or-more elements.

 The following task has several inputs with type quantifiers: